- Los Angeles Unified School District

 Development

-The Small Business Boot Camp will provide a definitive curriculum on the following topics:
+DepartmentSeminar DescriptionsThe Small Business Boot Camp will offer a comprehensive curriculum covering the following topics:

-- Access to Capital - Public and private sector financial services professionals will guide contractors through eligibility criteria, loan options, and lending terms for small business loans.
-Also, learn how to comply with State and Federal Government tax laws regulated by the Employment Development Department (EDD) and the Internal Revenue Service(IRS).
+- Access to Capital, EDD and IRS Laws - Public and private sector financial services professionals will guide contractors through small business loan eligibility criteria, loan options, and lending terms.
+Participants will also learn how to comply with State and Federal Government tax laws, including regulations from the Employment Development Department (EDD) and the Internal Revenue Services (IRS).

-Contractors enrolled in the program must attend and actively participate in the seminars in order to graduate from the Small Business Boot Camp.
-Each seminar is approximately three hours in the evening, one seminar per week, and will require homework.
+Promissory CommitmentContractors enrolled in the program must attend and actively participate in each seminar to graduate from the Small Business Boot Camp.
+Each seminar is approximately two hours long in the evening, with one seminar per week.
 There is no enrollment cost to participate.
-However, there is a significant investment of time that is required of each contractor and contractors must possess a valid contractor's license.
+However, it requires significant time commitment and contractors must possess a valid contractor's license.

 Program Graduates